cyralinc/terraform-provider-cyral/docs/resources/sidecar_listener.md

 Optional:

-- `host` (String) Host where the sidecar will listen for the given repository, in case the sidecar is deployed on a host with multiple network interfaces.
+- `host` (String) Host where the sidecar will listen for the given repository, in the case where the sidecar is deployed on a host with multiple network interfaces.
 Omit to listen on all network interfaces.

 <a id="nestedblock--dynamodb_settings"></a>